stormforger/testapp/README.md

 * delay: All routes support a generic `delay` query parameter which specifies the number of milliseconds that the request should be artificially hold before processing
 * compress: The gorillatoolkit compression handlers supports gzip encoding responses, if the correct http headers are specified
+* read body: By setting `read-body` query parameter to any value, the request body is fully read before continuing with processing

 ## Example